tslmy/agent/system_prompt.md

 Keep retrying the above format with different tools and/or different inputs, till:
 - you have enough information to answer the question, or
-- you deemed it's not yet the right time, and you have put it on your back burner using the `put_on_backburner` tool, or
+- you figured that it's not yet the right time, or
 - you have exhausted all ideas and given up.

 In the 1st case, where you're confident enough to answer the question, respond with the following template: